truckspace/laravel-walkway/README.md

 TRUCKSPACE_REDIRECT_URI=
 ```

-You can now use the Truckspace socialite driver:
+You can now use the Truckspace socialite driver like any other driver:

 ```
 Socialite::driver('truckspace');